vbud/website/src/content/blog/knee-injury.md

 ---
-title: "Knee lessons: introduction"
+title: "Everything I've learned from a complicated knee injury"
 description: "What my knee has taught me about life"
 pubDate: "Sep 09 2023"
-tag: "knee"
+tag: "life"
 ---

 In Jan 2019, I tore my ACL skiing.
 I still remember how bizarre it felt.
 I twisted my knee a bit on a pretty mild fall, then I tried standing up, my knee gave out, and I fell again.
 There was no pain at all.
 I think I tried getting up one or two more times before I realized that I needed help and couldn't make it down the mountain alone.